-- 1. For filing at the times specified in NRS 284.340, prepare reports on the performance of that employee.
-In preparing a report, he shall meet with the employee to discuss goals and objectives, to evaluate the employee's improvement in performance and personal development, and to discuss the report. - 2.
-Provide the employee with a copy of the report. - 3.
-Transmit the report to the appointing authority."
+1. For filing at the times specified in NRS 284.340, prepare reports on the performance of that employee.
+In preparing a report, the supervisory employee shall meet with the employee to:

+(a) Discuss goals and objectives;

+(b) Evaluate the employee's improvement in performance and personal development;